xiaohan752/Atom/README.md

 **“Missing classes” when running JAR**

 We primarily targets fat JAR and Construo packaging.
-If you experiment with thin distributions, ensure your Jar is downloaded from the latest release.
+If you experiment with class issues, ensure your Jar is downloaded from the latest release.

 ## License